Family Floer mirror space for local SYZ singularities: A side: the Gross Lagrangian fibration

 For example, when $n=3$, we have $H_1=\{q_1<0, q_1<q_2\}$, $H_2=\{q_2<0, q_1>q_2\}$, and $H_3=\{q_1>0,q_2>0\}$ (see the left side of Figure \ref{figure_tropical}).
 When $n=2$, we have $H_1=(-\infty, 0)$ and $H_2=(0,+\infty)$.
 Notice that $\bar H_i\cap \bar H_j=\Delta_{ij}=\pi(D_i\cap D_j)$, and $H_j\subset \pi(D_j)$ for $1\le j\le n$.

-We usually call the subset $H$ in $B_0$ the \textbf{wall}, because a torus fiber $L_q$ over $q=(\bar q, q_n)\in B_0$ bounds a non-trivial Maslov index zero holomorphic disk if and only if $q_n=0$, i.e. $q\in H$.
+We usually call the subset $H$ in $B_0$ the \textbf{wall}, because a torus fiber $L_q$ over $q=(\bar q, q_n)\in B_0$ bounds a non-trivial Maslov index zero holomorphic disk if and only if $q_n=0$, i.e. $q\in H$ (see e.g. \cite[Example 3.3.1]{Au_Special} or \cite[\S 5]{AuTDual}).
 Next, we define